RightsandWrongsgit/ARMTEC/modules/SEO.md

 You can also use the Metatag module for a ["No Index" directive to search engines.](https://www.webwash.net/add-noindex-to-pages-using-metatag-in-drupal/)  [Why would you want to not have a page indexed?](https://growhackscale.com/glossary/no-index-meta-tag#:~:text=%22Noindex%22%20is%20an%20important%20tag,tag%20will%20do%20the%20job.)
 Some stuff you want to just keep private.
 Some stuff may be a duplicate and you don't want to get penalized in your search rank.
 Some stuff is just things like a terms and conditions or privacy page that is meant to be seen after you come to the site but not out there in a search result.

 ### Real-time SEO Module
-The [Real-time SEO for Drupal module](https://www.drupal.org/project/yoast_seo) works with the Metatag module and gives you a clear understanding of how yor site/pages are going to list on a search result.
+The [Real-time SEO for Drupal module](https://www.drupal.org/project/yoast_seo) works with the Metatag module and gives you a clear understanding of how your site/pages are going to list on a search result.
 Here is [how you install it and configure it.](https://www.youtube.com/watch?v=1wckslqGI68)   The module also provides a sort of audit of [suggestions for improving your SEO results;](https://www.youtube.com/watch?v=RFf0oQp7Atk) with real specific directive value to content editors to improve their contributions.

 ### Simple XML Sitemap Module
 Search engines "crawl" websites to create their indexing magic.
 They need to know what to crawl.
 So people create a [sitemap](https://en.wikipedia.org/wiki/Sitemaps) to tell them.
-The [Simple XML Sitemap Module](https://www.drupal.org/project/simple_sitemap) is how you will do this for your site and create an XML formated map needed to do this.
+The [Simple XML Sitemap Module](https://www.drupal.org/project/simple_sitemap) is how you will do this for your site and create the XML formated map needed.
 If you want to understand more about [how site maps work, check out "What is an XML sitemap and why should you have one?"](https://yoast.com/what-is-an-xml-sitemap-and-why-should-you-have-one/#:~:text=An%20XML%20sitemap%20is%20a,important%20page%20of%20your%20website.)

 <br>